ebruchez/ebruchez.github.io/_posts/2024-09-07-apple-1-reproduction-part-1-components.md

 ![Signetics 2519 data sheet application](/assets/posts/apple1/2x/signetics2519-applications.jpg){:standalone}

 By modern standards, this is an extraordinarily simple chip.
 However, it has only a single source right now (and I think that this has been the case for a very long time).
 With shipping, that single chip would cost me $80.
 I decided that this was "too much".
-Luckily, someone (P-LAB) has designed a replacement daughter board for the 2519.
+Luckily, smart people (Stefan, I believe, and then Claudio AKA P-LAB) designed a replacement daughter board for the 2519.
 This won't be original, but it will work, and it doesn't stop me, should I ever get an original chip, to replace the daughter board with it.

 I ordered 5 of each (SMD and through-hole) PCBs for a grand total of $6 shipped!

 ![Through-hole and SMT PCBs](/assets/posts/apple1/2x/IMG_0457.jpg){:standalone}

 But then I found that the more modern HEF4557 shift-register chips were not available in either package: the DIP format is obsolete, and the SOIC-16 is replaced with a SOIC-16 Wide package!
 Luckily, I found a batch of 10 Philips HEF4557BT chips on eBay.
-If for some reason that doesn't work I will have to order an updated version of the PCB for the SOIC-16 Wide footprint.
+If for some reason that doesn't work I will have to order an updated version of the PCB for the SOIC-16 Wide footprint.[^HEF4557BT]

 ![Philips HEF4557BT chips](/assets/posts/apple1/2x/IMG_0914.jpg){:standalone}